-City officials are working together to curb abuse of the residential trash program by enforcing landlord tenant house cleanouts, commercial accounts using residential trash services, transfer station use by City residents, and set out limit code violations.
+City officials are working together to curb abuse of the residential trash program by enforcing landlord tenant house clean outs, commercial accounts using residential trash services, and set out limit code violations.
 The City Transfer Station updated their payment system and is now accepting credit card payments.
+The City Transfer Station now operates a "free for city residents' day" once per month where residents may bring waste free from charges.

-The City also made the public aware that the local recycling processor was no longer able to find a market for glass collected from the comingled singe stream systems.
+The City also made the public aware that the local recycling processor was no longer able to find a market for glass collected from the commingled singe stream systems.
 The City announced that due to this market change glass would no longer be accepted in the City's single stream collection.
+Sorted glass is still accepted at the City's five Recycling Centers, as well as the County Convenience Centers.

-Description of the Municipal Solid Waste Region

-State or revise current responsibilities of each local government in the region by jurisdiction.
+Description of the Municipal Solid Waste Region State or revise current responsibilities of each local government in the region by jurisdiction.